merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 1. Run %(anvi-setup-kegg-kofams)s to get data from KEGG onto your computer.
 This step only needs to be done once.
 2. Run %(anvi-run-kegg-kofams)s to annotate your %(contigs-db)s with %(kegg-functions)s.
 This program must be run on each contigs database that you want to estimate metabolism for.

+If you also want to estimate for your own metabolism data, then you have a couple of extra steps to go through:

+3. Define your own metabolic modules by following the formatting guidelines described HERE, and then run %(anvi-setup-user-modules)s to parse them into a %(modules-db),
+4. Annotate your %(contigs-db)s with the functional annotation sources that are required for your module definitions.
+This may require running a few different programs.
+For instance, if your modules are defined in terms of NCBI COGS (ie, the `COG20_FUNCTION` annotation source), you will need to run %(anvi-run-ncbi-cogs)s.
+If you are using a set of custom HMMs, you will need to run %(anvi-run-hmms)s on that set using the `--add-to-functions-table` parameter.
+If you already have annotations from one or more of these sources, you could also import them into the contigs database using the program %(anvi-import-functions)s.

 ## Running metabolism estimation